-- AWS Glue was introduced in the market in August 2017, which means some of the features are in an evolving state as compared to more established tools.
+- AWS Glue was introduced in the market in August 2017, which means some of the features are evolving as compared to more established tools.
 However, the Glue team is proactively working on enhancing the product and providing support to their customers to ensure the tool meets all their data integration needs.

 Choosing the Right Modern Data Integration Tool

 As we have seen, Ab Initio and AWS Glue both offer advanced data integration capabilities.
 The choice between the two is relative to your business requirements, resources and modernization strategy.

 Ab Initio has long been a trusted workhorse for organizations with data-intensive analytical requirements.
 Indeed, Ab Initio can encompass all your data needs like data profiling, business rules, data quality, data lineage, orchestration, and streaming with seamless integration.

 As organizations focus on digital transformation to stay competitive in a rapidly changing marketplace, legacy tools like Ab Initio can be a major holdup to your cloud modernization strategy.
 This is what makes AWS Glue a compelling option for your modern data requirements.
 Since it is cloud native and built to fit cohesively in the AWS analytics ecosystem, Glue gives you the flexibility to scale to meet growing demand and seamlessly take advantage of the advanced analytics and AI/ML capabilities that are critical to your modernization objectives.